dib-lab/2020-paper-sourmash-gather/manuscript.md

     [saltyscientist](https://twitter.com/saltyscientist)<br>
   <small>
-     Department of Population Health and Reproduction, UC Davis · Funded by Grant; Grant GBMF4551 from the Gordon and Betty Moore Foundation; Grant
+     Department of Population Health and Reproduction, UC Davis · Funded by Grant 1711984 from the NSF; Grant GBMF4551 from the Gordon and Betty Moore Foundation; Grant 2018911 from the NSF
   </small>

 + **Mahmudur Rahman Hera**<br>